-HC #7: Households Assist ed by Servic es that Increa se Housing (Choice Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Number of households able to move to a better unit and/or neighborhood 0 16 N/A in the N/A in the Plan of opportunity as a result of the U 10 Plan N/A in the Plan activity.
+Pidii activity.
+HC #7: Households Assist ed by Service es that Increa se Housing ( Choice Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households receiving services aimed to increase housing choice (increase).
-0 16 N/A in the Plan N/A in the Plan SS #3: Increase in Positive Outcomes in Employment Status Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-8. Employed Full-Time 0 4 N/A in the N/A in the Plan 9.
-Employed Part-Time 0 4 Plan 14/7 till elle i lall 10.
-Enrolled in an Educational 0 0 Program 0 0 11.
-Enrolled in job Training Program 16 8 12.
-Unemployed 0 0 13.
-Other SS #4: Households Removed from n Temporar y Assistance fo or Needy Fai milies (TANF) Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+0 16 N/A in the Plan N/A in the Plan SS #3: Increase in Positive ?
+Outcomes in Employmen t Status Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+(1) Employed Full-Time 0 4 N/A in the N/A in the Plan (2) Employed Part-Time 0 4 Plan ity / t iii tiic i iaii (3) Enrolled in an Educational Program 0 0 (4) Enrolled in job Training Program 0 0 (5) Unemployed 16 8 (6) Other 0 0 , SS #4: Households Removed from n Temporar y Assistance fo or Needy Fa milies (TANF) Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households receiving TANF assistance (decrease).
-16 8 N/A in the Plan N/A in the Plan 1 1011 SS #5: Households Assiste ed by Service es that Increas e Self Suffic iencv 1: Benchmark
+16 8 N/A in the Plan N/A in the Plan SS #5: Households Assisted by Services that Increase Self Sufficiency SS #5: Households Assiste ed by Service s that Increas e Self Suffic iency SS #5: Households Assiste Unit of Measurement Baseline es that Increas e Self Suffic Benchmark Achieved?